Privacy Regulatory Trends: Diversity Favors Fragmentation

 Experience suggests that privacy itself will continue to be a complex and evolving concept, and that complexity will continue to be reflected in privacy regulations.
 New laws will update or overlay existing laws, notification deadlines will continue to shorten, and definitions of personal information will continue to expand.
 And even sweeping legislation won’t override all the contractual privacy and notification obligations that must be tracked and met.

-To position for compliance, privacy teams should plan for complexity by becoming more efficient.
-Streamlining incident response, automating assessment, and maintaining a real-time view of changing regulations will help ensure compliance.
+To position compliance, organizations that manage personal data should plan for complexity by becoming more efficient.
+Streamlining incident management, automating risk assessment, and maintaining a real-time view of changing regulations will help ensure compliance.
 And that efficiency will also free up resources to work with other business functions on data mapping, risk analysis, privacy training, and other proactive privacy efforts.

 The bottom line is this: As long as people have opinions, standardized privacy regulation will be elusive.
 But even if that day comes, time and money spent creating efficiency will never be wasted.